From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 VISITING PARIS:

-Roughly 32 million, a third of the 90 million annual visitors to France, chose to visit Paris, a city especially known for its museums and architectural landmarks such as the Louvre and the
+Roughly 1/3 of the 90 million annual visitors to France put Paris at the top of their bucket list of French cities to visit.
+In terms of things to do in Paris, it’s especially known for its museums and architectural landmarks, such as the Louvre and the

 You might be interested in 99 things no one tells you about living in France but should know.

-2. Marseille [MAR-SAY]: Second largest city in France
+2. Marseille [mar-SAY ]: The second largest city in France

 If you’re like Anthony Bourdin was, and you love raw, authentic grunge, then you’ll love Marseille.